Browse Categories

 I limit my search down to On Order items that are movies.
 I then create an On Order Movies browse category and make it a sub browse category to my On Order Browse Category.

-Once I click, Create Category, On Order Movies will now be the defult view when I click on On Order.
-Because On Order has become the parent or container for the sub browse categories, the results in the first screen shot are no longer there.
+Once I click Create Category, On Order Movies will now be the defult view when I click on On Order.
+Because On Order has become the parent (or container) for the sub browse categories, the results in the first screenshot are no longer there.

-If I were to delete On Order Movies (and other browse categories connected to the On Order browse category) then the orginal On Order results would return since it was a browse category previously.
+If I were to delete On Order Movies (and other browse categories connected to the On Order browse category), then the orginal On Order results would return since it was a browse category previously.

 In this case, you could go to Aspen Administration > Local Catalog Enrichment > Browse Categories > Add New